jieezhong/jieezhong.github.io/_pages/research.md

 ***Early Grade Retention Harms Adult Earnings ([Job Market Paper](/files/pdf/JMP_2024_Miami.pdf))***

-Revised and Resubmited to the <ins> American Economic Journal: Applied Economics </ins>
+Revised and Resubmitted to the <ins> American Economic Journal: Applied Economics </ins>

 > Abstract: This paper presents the first causal evidence of the effects of grade retention on labor market outcomes and post-secondary educational attainment, analyzing a reading test-based retention policy in Texas.
 Employing a fuzzy regression discontinuity design, the study finds that third-grade retention significantly reduces the average earnings between ages 23 and 25 by $3,512 (22%).
 While retention initially increases test scores, these gains diminish over time.
 Moreover, retention increases school absence, violence, and crime.
 It further reduces the likelihood of high school graduation but does not affect college enrollment, graduation, the timing of these outcomes, or the selectivity of college attended.